vyapp/vy/BOOK.md

 ### Drop a block selection mark

 Block selection works with a mark as range selection does.
-In order to drop a block selection mark, switch to NORMAL mode then press.
+In order to drop a block selection mark, switch to NORMAL mode then press:

     <Control-V>